uiuctml/npc-models/README.md

 ## Training and Testing

-First, review and adjust additional parameters, such as training hyperparameters, if applicable, in `config_neural` and `config_pc` within `header.py`.
+First, review and adjust additional parameters, such as training hyperparameters, if applicable, in the configuration dictionaries within `header.py`.

 At the start of each training, a unique run name is automatically generated.
 During training, two checkpoint files containing model weights are produced, one updated every epoch and another updated only when validation performance improves, i.e., the _best_ checkpoint.

 Checkpoint files are stored under `npc-models/outputs/npc-models/checkpoints` and named using the generated run name.
 The best checkpoint file ends with `.best.zip`, as defined in `header.py`, and should be used for joint optimization and testing.

+Pretrained checkpoint files from the paper experiments are not released by default.
+Contact [Simon Yu](mailto:simonyu@simonyu.net) to request access.
+All pretrained checkpoint files should be placed under `npc-models/outputs/npc-models/checkpoints`.
+Create the directories if they do not already exist.

 If wandb is enabled, a wandb run is automatically created under the generated run name, and all checkpoints are uploaded to the wandb cloud storage.

 At the end of each training session, the training scripts automatically test the trained models.
 The identical test can be repeated manually by running the testing scripts and passing the training run names as arguments.
 Note that wandb is automatically disabled in the testing scripts.

 Refer to the bash scripts in `npc/npc-models/script` for examples on batch training and testing, and the use of pretrained checkpoint files from the paper experiments.

-Pretrained checkpoint files from the paper experiments are not released by default.
-Contact [Simon Yu](mailto:simonyu@simonyu.net) to request access.
-All pretrained checkpoint files should be placed under `npc-models/outputs/npc-models/checkpoints`.
-Create the directories if they do not already exist.

 Detailed command references for the training and testing scripts are available in the following documents: